 Changing Academic Advisors

-To change advisors, students need to print out the Change of Advisor Form (PDF), ask the advisor to sign it, and drop it off at the Registrar’s Office.
+To change advisors, students need to print out the Change of Advisor Form, ask the advisor to sign it, and drop it off at the College Advising Center in Albany.
 Students do not need to declare a major to change advisors.
 If you do not know whom to ask to be your new advisor, discuss the matter with your pre-major advisor or make an appointment with the Director of Academic Advising.